67372a/LoRA_Easy_Training_Scripts/README.md

 # Updates

+## 11/22/2025
+Pushed some fixes and enhancements for ramtorch's helper for applying it to modules generally and lycoris specifically. use_ramtorch_network wasn't working as intended, now it appears to be working.

+RamTorch
+- now properly maintains pinning of memory for it's weights and biases, before was losing the due to reassignment vs copy.
+This should make it faster, as without pinning, all transfers would become blocking silently
+- passes forward requires_grad from original tensor setting during ramtorch init
+- now accepts and sets a target dtype, before it would always store the RAM weights as fp32 first, so now it should use less RAM and result in faster transfers.
+This is set in sd_scripts to align with weight_dtype.

+lycoris
+- now properly async transfers weights from RAM, before it wasn't.
+To be transparent, bad impl by one LLM vs another for that piece as not really familiar, was more thorough this time and based on testing this new approach does look to work.

+sd_scripts
+- Added a CUDA sync explicitly after backward in sd_scripts to make sure all streams complete

+So overall, fixed use_ramtorch_network for lycoris, improved ramtorch application to models so it should be faster and use less RAM.

 ## 11/21/2025
 Reimplemented is_val subset support, also reimplemented making all subset parameters static for is_val or val split, this was missed when I reimplemented validation loss in the new branch.